catalin-giuglan/WebProject/README.md

 - **Interactive UI**: The interface includes buttons, forms, and other interactive elements that enhance the user experience.

 ### Home Page
 The home page displays a selection of recommended and popular videos.
-Users can browse through categories and view details about the displayed videos.
+Users can browse through categories using filters and view details about the displayed videos.

 ### Login/Register Page
 Users can create a new account or log in with an existing one.
 After logging in, users have access to additional features such as uploading videos and managing their profile.

 ### History Page
 This page shows the history of videos watched by the user.
 Users can see the recently watched videos and resume watching them.

+### Profile Page
+The user can update their profile picture and other account information, such as the username and password.

 ## Usage
 After starting the development server, navigate to `http://localhost:3000` in your web browser.
 You can register a new account or log in with an existing one to access the application's features.